2025-12-12

 Guiding questions:

-Connect all functions to one “super-function”, which takes all exogenous variables as input and computes the focal output variable(s).
+Connect all functions to one “super-function” (which we will call the \(\Psi\) function), which takes all exogenous variables as input and computes the focal output variable(s):

 We can tune our free parameters to fit the model as good as possible to empirical data.
 This is called model fitting.